 In addition to serving on the Board of I Live Here, I Give Here, Milam serves the Austin community as a member of the Board of Directors of The Rise School of Austin, as well as a member of the Austin Technology Council's Board of Directors. top

-Erica Saenz joined The University of Texas at Austin in 2008 and currently serves as Director for Community Relations in the Division of Diversity and Community Engagement.
-In this role, Erica is responsible for providing program and sponsorship management for campus and community partnerships.
-Erica holds a Bachelors degree in Theatre from The University of Texas at Austin and a Masters degree in Dramatic Writing from UCLA.
+Erica Saenz joined The University of Texas at Austin in 2008 and currently serves as Assistant Vice President for Community and External Relations (CER) in the Division of Diversity and Community Engagement.
+The CER portfolio includes the Communications Unit, the Community Engagement Center and Special Events.
+CER is also responsible for providing program and sponsorship management for campus and community partnerships.
+Erica holds a Bachelors degree from The University of Texas at Austin and a Masters degree from UCLA.
 Prior to coming to UT-Austin, Erica held various positions at UCLA including serving in the Chancellor’s Office where she liaised with campus and community constituencies on behalf of the Assistant Chancellor and Assistant Provost and gained experience in managing emerging areas of campus concern of both external and internal origin.
-Also, while at UCLA, Erica served as production assistant to the Associate Dean in the School of Theater, Film, and Television and developed curriculum for a Dramatic Writing undergraduate course that she taught in 2007 and 2008.
-In addition to her work at UCLA, Erica was an instructor for East LA Classic Theatre’s Literacy Through Performing Arts initiative and taught student youth academic and art classes within the Los Angeles Unified School District.
-Erica is a proud member of the American Federation of Television and Radio Artists, Austin Creative Alliance, Austin Script Works, FuturoFund Austin, Hispanic Women’s Network of Texas- Austin branch, Las Comadres Para Las Americas, and the Screen Actors Guild.
-Erica’s current board and service commitments include the Texas Exes Hispanic Alumni Steering Committee, Hispanic Scholarship Consortium, Teatro Vivo and I Live Here, I Give Here. top
+Erica is a proud member of Austin Creative Alliance, Austin Script Works, FuturoFund Austin, Hispanic Women’s Network of Texas- Austin branch, Las Comadres Para Las Americas, and the Screen Actors Guild.
+Erica’s current board and service commitments include the Austin Involved Advisory Council, Community Action Network, Goodwill Industries of Central Texas, Hispanic Scholarship Consortium Advisory Council, I Live Here, I Give Here, The Long Center for the Performing Arts, Teatro Vivo, and the Texas Exes Hispanic Alumni Network. top

 Lathrop Smith is a partner at Maxwell, Locke & Ritter, the largest locally owned and managed accounting firm in Central Texas.
 At ML&R, Lathrop focuses on M&A transaction services and works with the firm’s subsidiary, ML&R Wealth Management LLC.